rcowham/go-libp4dlog/README.md

 ## Output of this library

-This library can output the results of log parsing as JSON (in future SQL statements for SQLite or MySQL).
+This library can output the results of log parsing as JSON (also SQL statements for SQLite or MySQL).

 It is used by: